ims-systems-00/ims-kb/docs/Our iMS.md

 After selecting the `Access type`, you will then need to select the `Access policy`.
 This dropdown consists of `iMS Business function`, `iMS Compliance body` as well as any other access policies you may have created yourself within the `Access Policies` section of `Our iMS`.

 *The form will be completely different based on this choice.
 Please note that any custom Access Policies will be treated the same as the `iMS Business function` access policy for the purposes of this form, so refer to that section for all custom access policies.
-You can view more information about Access Policies [here][Access Policies].*
+You can view more information about Access Policies [here](#create-an-access-policy).*

 ### Creating a Business Unit with iMS Business Function Access Policy